BarthPaleologue/Blog/content/posts/VR-with-Unity-6/index.md

 ## Item highlighting

 In the very same fashion as we did for the shelves, we will create a highlight box for the items.
-This is necessary because the selection technique will not use the exact geometry of the items, so it could be disturbing for the user.
+This is necessary because the selection technique will not use the exact geometry of the items, so it could be disturbing for the user if their raycast is occluded by an invisible box.

 More importantly, there is the sandwich problem.